 What does he do at Plankbridge?

 Tom initially joined Plankbridge for two days a week straight out of school before starting at Yeovil college on a joinery apprenticeship.
-He has since completed level 1 and 2 and is nearly at the end of his level 3.
-One day a week at college gives him four days a week in our workshop working on a diverse range of projects.
-He’s well through the initial ‘finding your feet’ duties that the apprentices start out doing, he built on his experience and skills and has become a valued member of the team.
+He has since completed level 1 and 2 and level 3.
+One day a week at college gave him four days a week in our workshop working on a diverse range of projects.
+Once through the initial ‘finding your feet’ duties that the apprentices start out doing, he built on his experience and skills and has become a valued member of the team.
 In 2022 he became Team Lead of joinery.

 Where is his favourite place to eat out in Dorset?

 He says ‘the Ship Inn, by the bridge in Weymouth is good’, as is the revamped Green Man in Kings Stag.
 The historic part of Weymouth, by the quay, is an interesting place and is actually one of my favourite places for fish and chips on a summer’s evening.

 What has he done with the shepherd’s huts recently that he particularly enjoyed?